-You will find that this finished product is thicker than the others and has a slightly smaller radius.
+The next coaster is something a bit different.
+You will find that this finished product is thicker than the others, and has a slightly smaller radius.

-You can pick and choose your colours based on personal preference, but I find that some bright contrasting colours really make this one pop.
+You can pick and choose your colors based on personal preference, but I find that some bright contrasting colors really make this one pop.

 How to Crochet a Patterned Coaster